 Key Fob Security Level

 Standard 125 Khz key fob systems are the cheapest because they use standard generic unencrypted key fobs.
 However, they are easy to copy and don’t provide the highest level of security.
-Buildings with high-profile residents may want to invest the extra money in encrypted key fob systems that use one of the following communications protocols: Desfire, 13.56 Mhz, or Mifare.
+Buildings with high-profile residents may want to invest the extra money in key fob systems that use encrypted technologies like MIFARE DESFire or 13.56 Mhz.

 Key Fob Type